20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 • The cost of a pro assessment is always cheaper than a recursive mold disaster six months later.

-This Las Vegas water damage survival guide by software engineer David Reyes documents the systematic 72-hour response framework developed after a personal $34,000 mold disaster in Summerlin in August 2022.
-The guide uses engineering analogies — leaks as production breaches, moisture meters as debugger probes, mold as fork-bomb processes — to make technical restoration concepts accessible to homeowners.
-Key thresholds covered: drywall moisture content below 1%, wood framing below 12%, indoor RH between 30-50%, and the critical 48-hour mold germination window.
-The guide distinguishes DIY scenarios (surface spills under 10 sq ft) from situations requiring professional intervention (sewage, structural drying, any mold).
-M&M Restoration Services at (702) 475-7575 provides 60-minute emergency response throughout Las Vegas with industrial LGR dehumidifiers, IICRC-certified technicians, and in-house public adjuster services for insurance claims.
+Written by Summerlin software engineer David Reyes after a personal $34,000 mold disaster in August 2022, this Las Vegas water damage survival guide lays out a structured 72-hour response framework using engineering concepts: leaks as production incidents, moisture meters as instrumentation probes, and mold as a fork-bomb process running in the background.
+The guide covers actionable thresholds including drywall moisture content below 1%, wood framing below 12%, indoor relative humidity between 30 and 50 percent, and the 48-hour window before mold colonization becomes probable.
+It draws a clear line between situations a homeowner can handle directly (clean-water surface spills under 10 sq ft) and those requiring professional response (sewage, structural moisture, any mold).
+When a situation escalates, M&M Restoration Services at (702) 475-7575 provides 60-minute emergency dispatch across the Las Vegas valley, with industrial LGR dehumidifiers, IICRC-certified technicians, and an in-house public adjuster to manage the insurance claim from start to finish.

 Frequently Asked Questions